MichaelCade/90DaysOfDevOps/Days/day47.md

 ![](Images/Day47_Containers6.png)

-To clear this up we can run `docker stop 3a99af449ca2` again use `docker ps` to find your container ID but this will remove our container.
+To clear this up we can run `docker stop 3a99af449ca2` again and use `docker ps` to find your container ID but this will remove our container.

 ### Configure NAT for external connectivity

-In this step we'll start a new NGINX container and map port 8080 on the Docker host to port 80 inside of the container.
+In this step, we'll start a new NGINX container and map port 8080 on the Docker host to port 80 inside of the container.
 This means that traffic that hits the Docker host on port 8080 will be passed on to port 80 inside the container.

-Start a new container based off the official NGINX image by running `docker run --name web1 -d -p 8080:80 nginx`
+Start a new container based on the official NGINX image by running `docker run --name web1 -d -p 8080:80 nginx`

 ![](Images/Day47_Containers7.png)

 Review the container status and port mappings by running `docker ps`

 ![](Images/Day47_Containers8.png)

 The top line shows the new web1 container running NGINX.
 Take note of the command the container is running as well as the port mapping - `0.0.0.0:8080->80/tcp` maps port 8080 on all host interfaces to port 80 inside the web1 container.
-This port mapping is what effectively makes the containers web service accessible from external sources (via the Docker hosts IP address on port 8080).
+This port mapping is what effectively makes the container's web service accessible from external sources (via the Docker hosts IP address on port 8080).

-Now we need our IP address for our actual host, we can do this by going into our WSL terminal and using the `ip addr` command.
+Now we need our IP address for our actual host, we can do this by going into our WSL terminal and using the `IP addr` command.

 ![](Images/Day47_Containers9.png)